Mr-Smyth/nodejs-with-expressjs/docs/detailed-walkthrough.md

 + Create a folder called routes. (conventional name)
 + Inside this folder it is conventional to create files which handle the various routes in our project.
 + Create the following files - for a shop example:
-    + admin.js: would handle the admin page/management funtionality.
+    + admin.js: would handle the admin page/management functionality.
     + shop.js: What the user will see.
 + Now in each of these files import express.
 + Now we can use the Router feature - `const router = express.Router();` add this to each new file.